davidateeyore/GerbClock/README.md

 the shed unit has changed to a 4 x FC8x8 LEDmatrix display design, I just have to clean up the code and assemble the clock in a 3D printed case..

 dt 15AUG2024

+the original GerbClock has been upgraded to an ESP32 module and fitted with a temp/pressure/humidity sensor unit, so it does much more! the code is having a cleanup prior to posting..

+dt 06JAN2026